Export ISE workflows to a Standard logic app

 The export tool can export logic app workflows with triggers that have concurrency settings.
 However, single-tenant Azure Logic Apps ignores these settings.

-Currently, connection credentials aren't cloned from source logic app workflows.
+By default, connection credentials aren't cloned from source logic app workflows.
 Before your logic app workflows can run, you'll have to reauthenticate these connections after export.

 Exportable operation types